frabjouspolygon/Manual-Screen-Editor/docs/tutorial.md

 6. Left click on the canvas, paiting the pixels you want to fill.

-If you make a mistake, you can use Ctrl-Z to undo it.
+If you make a mistake, you can use Ctrl-Z to undo an entire pen stroke.
+If you need to redo, use Ctrl-Shift-Z.

+You can increase your pen size in the left-hand panel.

 ![eg1_7](/docs/figures/eg1_7.png?raw=true)

-7. Once you have made the fixes you want, use File > Save As to save the modifed screen.
+7. Once you have made the fixes you want, use `File > Save` (Ctrl-S), `File > Save As`, or `File > Save A Copy` to save the modifed screen.

 Ensure that your screen has the correct name once placed in the game files.